‘RHOA’ Season 9 Reunion Show Spoilers: Porsha Williams & Apollo Nida Had Sex?

 Will Frick and Frack be friends after the Real Housewives of Atlanta Season 9 reunion show?
-Some serious tea is getting spilled and it looks like Todd Tucker is going to reveal some serious dirt on Porsha Williams in retaliation for all of the drama she put him and Kandi Burruss through this season and with all the accusations she waged at the RHOA couple.
+Some serious tea is getting spilled and it looks like Todd Tucker is going to reveal some serious dirt on Porsha Williams in retaliation for all of the drama she put him and Kandi Burruss through this season will all the accusations she waged at the RHOA couple.
 All About The Tea revealed some serious Real Housewives of Atlanta Season 9 spoilers recently and one of the most shocking claims they made is that Todd will accuse Porsha Williams of having sex with Apollo Nida before he headed off to prison.

 #Repost @bravoandy ・・・ It's #TheBreakfastClub meets #RHOA on #WWHL tonight w/ @cthagod @porsha4real & a cameo from @phaedraparks!